Tucupy-Tecnologia/yBatch/readme.md

 GitHub Issues: https://github.com/Tucupy-Tecnologia/yBatch/issues

 ## Sponsors ❤️
-If you are enjoying some this project in your company, I'd really appreciate a sponsorship, a coffee or a dropped star.
-That gives me some more time to improve it to the next level.
+If you are enjoying some this project in your company, we'd really appreciate a sponsorship, a coffee or a dropped star.
+That gives us more time to improve it to the next level.

 ## Troubleshooting